- What does a productivity coach do in general?

 You might have seen different terms used for professionals who help you with your personal productivity.
 Let’s explore what the differences are.

-A coach‘s job is to help you make lasting change and develop deeper self-awareness.
+A coach‘s job is to help you make lasting changes and develop deeper self-awareness.
 A consultant typically advises on strategies, and a trainer delivers information and education.
 Their goal is always to make you more productive.
 But the level of individualization and support differs.
-Coaches give you the most attention and support:
+Coaches give you the most attention and support.

-Coaches get into the weeds alongside you as take action.
+Coaches get into the weeds alongside you as you take action.
 That’s why I recommend going with a productivity coach over a consultant or trainer.
 Most of us don’t struggle with a lack of knowledge about basic time-management strategies.
-Finding strategies that make sense for your situation is where we need help.
-Consultants and trainers educate you, but their focus is less on ensuring that you actually follow through and change your behavior for good.
+Finding strategies that make sense for your situation is what’s difficult.
+Consultants and trainers educate you, but they focus less on ensuring that you actually follow through and change your behavior for good.

-It is worth noting that with a coach, there is a higher chance that they have received solid training on human change processes and are able to help you do that.
-The coaching industry is still unregulated and anyone can call themselves a coach (or a consultant, or a trainer).
+With a coach, there is a higher chance that they have received solid training on human change processes and are able to help you, well, change for good.
+The coaching industry is still unregulated and anyone can call themselves a coach (or a consultant or a trainer).
 But many coaches will have gone out of their way to receive training on behavior change.

 Keep in mind though that the title is not what’s most important when you are looking for help.
 Every professional describes their job role differently.
-Have a look at a potential coach’s qualification.
+Have a look at a potential coach’s qualifications.
 Does it sound like they know what they are talking about?
-Can you see how their qualifications will help you get a better result?
+Can you see how their qualifications would help you get a better result?